nais/doc/docs/observability/alerts/reference.md

     ```

 ### inhibitRules[].sources
 Matchers for which one or more alerts have to exist for the inhibition to take effect.
+These are key/value pairs.

 Type: `object`<br />
 Required: `false`<br />